jyassien/MSU-DU-Hack/README.md

 **Table of Contents:**
 List the sections of your README for easy navigation.

-**Installation:**
-   - Explain how to set up your project locally.
-Include any dependencies and commands needed for installation.

 **Usage:**
    - Describe how to use your project.